imixs/imixs-office-workflow/src/site/markdown/teams/teams.md

      org.imixs.marty.team.TeamPlugin

-You should ensure that this plugin is added to every business worklfow model.
+You should ensure that this plugin is added to every business workflow model.

 ## Evaluate a Orgunit